Join JTC where your contribution will be valued.

 - Ability to work in fast paced environment with multiple priorities

 - Qualified company secretary with 5+ years’ relevant experience

 - Administer and monitor a varied client portfolio with an emphasis on UK corporate entities some of which will be listed within the timescales set and agreed, investigating and suggesting enhancements where necessary, ensuring timely and effective client care

 - Understand the relevant legislation and ensuring that all activities undertaken meet legislative requirements

 - Attend and minute board, committee and shareholder meetings, travelling to client locations as required

 - Draft board papers, assemble board packs and ensure distribution to client boards

-- Provide review and comment on corporate documentation as required by client and in conjunction with other advisors
+- Provide review and comment on corporate documentation as required by the client and in conjunction with other advisors

 - Review client structures, complete review processes for client entities, remain aware of risk exposure, including the fulfilment of responsibilities under the review procedures